 5. Research report (Group Assessment) 30%

-Each of the mentors will be presenting the class with a ‘problem’ specific to their area of interest.
-Each group will be assigned to either Ms Harvey’s task or Mr Croser’s and will be required to interview them and to use their information, plus a wide range of information sourced by the team to address the question and complete a report of not less than 7000 words (not including any appendices) that investigates the context of the question and provides some clear strategies and recommendations respective to it.
+Each mentor will be presenting the class with a ‘problem’ specific to their area of interest.
+Each group will be required to interview them and to use their information, plus a wide range of information sourced by the team to address the question and complete a report of not less than 7000 words (not including any appendices) that investigates the context of the question and provides some clear strategies and recommendations respective to it.

-At our first meeting all students will be allocated to groups (including remote students) and will be assigned to a mentor.
+At our first class all students will be allocated to groups (including remote students) and will be assigned a mentor.

 SubmissionAll assignments are to be submitted by the due date using the Turnitin facility on the course MyUni website.
 Assignments will be marked electronically and returned that way too.
 Please remember to keep a copy of all your work.
 Each assignment must also have an assignment cover sheet as its first page and title page after that.

 Late Assignment Submission